 GP referrals to all of our consultant-led services are available through the NHS e-Referral Service (e-

 RS).
-From 1 August 2018, we will not able to accept paper referrals from GPs.
+We are not able to accept paper referrals from GPs.
 Instead, all practices must make full use of e-RS for all consultant-led first outpatient appointments.

 Refer your patient directly to SWLEOC via e-RS, which includes a full directory of our services and other useful information.
 Many of our clinics include our 'one stop service' which means if a patient is listed for surgery they can be pre-assessed at the same appointment, to save multiple visits.
 Alternatively, refer your patient to an orthopaedic consultant at your local hospital via e-RS, which may be Epsom, St Helier, Croydon, Kingston or St. George’s.